Install Kubernetes using kubeadm

 Propagating cluster-level configuration to each kubelet

-You can provide the kubelet with default values to be used by
+The kubelet with default values to be used can be provided by

 kubeadm init